Overview of Guidelines for Faculty Involvement in Startup Companies

 NC State encourages startup companies and recognizes that Employee innovators can play an early critical function in explaining the technology, developing the team, and generating momentum around the startup.
 This may be necessary to bridge the technological gap and attract full-time professional management talent.
 NC State encourages Employee innovators to develop a plan to move towards an advisory board position.

 Employees should generally not accept a management position with the Startup Company, as doing so would create an apparent conflict of commitment with regard to the time required to fulfill such duties.
 From time to time, the circumstances may require that the Employee initially play a management role (i.e., Chief Executive Officer, Chief Scientific Officer, or similar position) in a newly formed Startup Company, and with appropriate supervisor approval, the Employee may assume that position.
 However, the Employee’s management responsibilities should decrease as the Startup Company develops and should cease within twelve (12) months from the date of formation of the Startup Company, unless otherwise approved by the Employee’s Department Head and Dean/Executive Officer.
-A faculty member or Employee can still maintain an equity position in the company.

 6. University Students and Startups